 Emory Family Medicine Residency Program

 The Program’s outpatient practice is located in Dunwoody and continues to grow annually.
 The clinic is working toward PCMH level III certification and plans to achieve this by next fall by incorporating state-of-the-art teaching resources for residents, students, and faculty.
 Physicians see patients with laptop computers, using a fully integrated wireless EMR.
-The clinic has implemented e-prescribing, a depart process and meaningful use, and is fully electronic.
+The clinic has implemented e-prescribing, a depart process and meaningful use and is fully electronic.
 The outpatient EMR freely communicates with all outpatient and inpatient clinical care throughout the Emory system.
 The program’s website is: http://www.fpm.emory.edu/

 Faculty/ Staff Changes